 GPS functions are the most obvious role for the IoT in fleet management.
 There are subtler uses.
 Think for a moment of a fleet of technicians working for a telecommunications company.
 Traditionally, commonly used tools and parts are carried on trucks.
 However, issues pop up that require materials that are back at the central warehouse.
 This can be a huge time waster.

 Motors and engines with moving parts create sound profiles that change if something is going wrong.
 It’s an early warning system.
 By the time humans hear the change, it generally is too late to avoid a disruption.
-IoT-based sensors can monitor those sound vibrations for minute changes and send an alert well before there is a problem.
+IoT-based sensors can monitor those sound vibrations for minute changes and send an alert well before a problem.
 That can enable the vehicle to be fixed or taken out of service before a breakdown.

 Another potential use case is vehicle servicing.
 Instead of systematically taking vehicles off the road for maintenance, the IoT enables servicing to happen on an as-needed basis.
 This allows healthy vehicles to stay on the road longer and those with problems to be serviced even if they still have time before their regular maintenance period.